olavurellefsen/RewardHeat/public/descriptions/scenarios.md

 For the purposes of RewardHeat project, 9 senarios were developed and modeled in TIMES model generator.
 These 9 scenarios result from a combination of 3 heat supply scenarios and 3 climate policy options.

-The first climate policy option is called "Ambitous" and the target is net zero emissions by 2030.
-The two climate policy options chosen: "WEO-SD" and "WEO-NP", are in line with the Sustainable Development Scenario and the New Policies Scenario of the International Energy Agency (IEA)’s World Energy Outlook 2017 (WEO) report, respectively.
-The Sustainable Development scenario is an ambitious climate policy option that starts with a certain vision of what the energy sector needs to achieve net zer.
-The New Policies Scenario is a less ambitious climate policy option that aims to provide a sense of where today's policy ambitions seem to take the energy sector in the future.

 ![Scenarios_Options_scheme](./images/Scenarios_Options_scheme.png)